ubernostrum/django-registration/docs/index.rst

 django-registration |version|
 =============================

-django-registration is a simple, extensible application providing user registration functionality for `Django
+django-registration is an extensible application providing user registration functionality for `Django
 <https://www.djangoproject.com/>`_-powered Web sites.

 Although nearly all aspects of the registration process are